abdullahh-dev/ExpertsCloudTask/README.md

 - In the controller folder, all the logic to handle HTTP requests and interact with the Model to perform CRUD operation.
 - In the config folder, there's a config.json file that contains info about the database in key-value pair, set the credentials values according to ur database setting.

-In config file of backend change the developement variable defiend in key value pair as your lcoal Mysql Server if deployed doenst run..
+In the config file of the backend change the development variable defined in the key-value pair as your local Mysql Server if the deployed link doesn't work...
 ## CRUD Operation

 **Create**: Added/Inserted new Tasks by clicking the Add button